backdrop-talk/Posting-Guide/README.md

 # Posting-Guide
-Information about where to post, what to post, how to post and why to post.
+New?
+Start here: Information about where to post, what to post, how to post and why to post.

 ## Overview
 Backdrop Discussions is a GitHub organization that houses all formal discussion about the growth and direction of Backdrop.